 As I have been made aware of global warming since my childhood, I now want to contribute to inventing solutions by carrying out research on emerging photovoltaics technologies.
 In 2017 I was hired by CEA (the French Alternative Energies Commission) as a 6-month intern to design and develop encapsulation materials for solar devices.

 CEA is the French public research institution dedicated to nuclear and renewable energies.
-It was founded by President Charles de Gaulle after World War II, to warrant France’s sovereignty in the realm of energy and defense capabilities (including those based on nuclear reactions).
+It was founded by President Charles de Gaulle after World War II, to warrant France’s sovereignty in the realm of energy and defence capabilities (including those based on nuclear reactions).

-De Gaulle named Frédéric Joliot, the 1935 chemistry Nobel laureate and an ESPCI Alumnus as CEA’s founding director, thus ensuring that excellence be the main driver of the institution.
+De Gaulle named Frédéric Joliot, the 1935 chemistry Nobel laureate and an ESPCI Alumnus as CEA’s founding director, thus ensuring that excellence is the main driver of the institution.
 CEA is currently ranked #1 by Reuters as the World most innovative research institution.

 I’m always keen on interacting with – and learning from – new people, so please do not hesitate to contact me!

 Disclaimer: Please be aware that even if I have been graduated from ESPCI, I’m still a student, so please be considerate if some mistakes crop up in this work.